sbastidasr/Notebooks/js.md

 ## Functions

--First class objects.
+- First class objects.
--work like any other value
+- work like any other value
--inherit from object, can store name value pairs -Called lambda in other languages.
+- inherit from object, can store name value pairs
+- Called lambda in other languages.
--It is secure.
+- It is secure.
--**Static Scoping** Inner functions have access to the params of the functions it is contained in.
+- **Static Scoping** Inner functions have access to the params of the functions it is contained in.
--**closure** The variable still have access to the parents values, even if the parent doesn't exist anymore (has returned); has access to it, IS NOT A COPY.
+- **closure** The variable still have access to the parents values, even if the parent doesn't exist anymore (has returned); has access to it, IS NOT A COPY.

 Each function has it's own scope.
 Are local vars to the function. (meaning that multiple calls to the same method will not mess with each other.)